 4 sem. hrs.
 Prereq.: NUTR 111 or 112.
 Studies the systems approach to food production, assembly, distribution, and service to individuals and groups; methods of producing quality food in quantity to achieve organizational and nutritional goals, including menu planning, food service sanitation, HACCP, and exploration of careers in food service.
 Edelstein.

-NUTR 249 Management of Food Service Systems (S-1,2)
+NUTR 249 Leadership in Food Service Management (S-1,2)